On this page....

 A |

 This is not necessary if the visit occurred as planned and all of the procedures happened on the same day.
-Only enter a date if the date of a procedure is different than the Visit Date. |
+Only enter a date next to the procedure if the date of a procedure is different than the Visit Date. |

 Q |